AckerlyXu/heima/articles/media-services/media-services-manage-live-encoder-enabled-channels.md

 | Stopping |Stopping |No (transient state) |
 | Stopped |Stopped |No |

+>[!NOTE]
->[AZURE.NOTE] Currently, the Channel start average is about 2 minutes, but at times could take up to 20+ minutes.
+> Currently, the Channel start average is about 2 minutes, but at times could take up to 20+ minutes.
 Channel resets can take up to 5 minutes.

 ##<a id="Considerations"></a>Considerations